 Here is the kicker,

-White coat requires more effort to maintain and kept clean.
+White coat requires more effort to maintain and keep clean.
 Particularly if your dog has fallen in love with mud, it would be quite a task to keep its coat clean and shiny.

 Piebald Getting Spots